texxasrulez/imscp_xtraroundcubeplugins/README.md

 This repo will automatically add plugins to main config as well as inject proper schemas into database.
 You will only need to upload the `/tarball_installer/XtraRoundcubePlugins.tar.gz` file to i-MSCP's Plugin Manager Page.
+**Be Advised**
+If you reconfigure i-MSCP, it will revert back to original Roundcube v 1.2 and you will need to do this all over again.
+Good thing it is easy as pie, just backup your imscp_roundcube database before reconfiguring your system so your settings can be restored easily.

 ## Requirements

 - i-MSCP 1.3.x Serie (version >= 1.3.1), 1.4.x, 1.5.x Serie
 - Dovecot (Only needed if you want use the managesieve Roundcube plugin)
 - GNUPGP & open_basedir skills (Only if you need to use the enigma Roundcube plugin)
+- NextCloud is required on same domain to use nextcloud plugin.
 - Roundcube >= 1.4

 ### Debian / Ubuntu packages